-2022-2023

-GRADUATE CATALOG

-Table of Contents

-2022-2023 ACADEMIC CALENDAR 4
+2023-2024 ACADEMIC CALENDAR 3

-CATAWBA COLLEGE: A STRENGTH OF TRADITION 5
+CATAWBA COLLEGE: A STRENGTH OF TRADITION 4

-NON-DISCRIMINATION POLICY / TITLE IX POLICY 8
+NON-DISCRIMINATION POLICY / TITLE IX POLICY

-ACCOMMODATIONS POLICY FOR STUDENTS WITH DISABILITIES 8
+ACCOMMODATIONS POLICY FOR STUDENTS WITH DISABILITIES

-FERPA ANNUAL NOTICE 9
+FERPA ANNUAL NOTICE

-ADMISSIONS INFORMATION 17
+ADMISSIONS INFORMATION 10

-SCHOLARSHIPS AND FINANCIAL ASSISTANCE 14
+SCHOLARSHIPS AND FINANCIAL ASSISTANCE

-SATISFACTORY ACADEMIC PROGRESS (SAP) 15
+SATISFACTORY ACADEMIC PROGRESS (SAP)

-RECOGNITION OF FULL-TIME STATUS AS A GRADUATE STUDENT 17
+RECOGNITION OF FULL-TIME STATUS AS A GRADUATE STUDENT

-EXPENSES AND FEES
+TUITION AND FEES 17

-EMERGENCY RESPONSE PLAN 19
+EMERGENCY RESPONSE PLAN

-CAREER SERVICES 20
+CAREER SERVICES

-ACADEMIC ACCESSABILITY (Disability Services) 20
+ACADEMIC ACCESSABILITY (Disability Services)

 COUNSELING AND WELLNESS SERVICES

 ACADEMIC POLICIES, PROCEDURES, AND TERMINOLOGY

 THE HONOR CODE

 ACADEMIC PROGRAMS

 ACCREDITATION AND PROFESSIONAL MEMBERSHIPS

-GRADUATION REQUIREMENTS 30
+GRADUATION REQUIREMENTS

-PROGRAMS OF STUDY 32
+PROGRAMS OF STUDY

-MASTER OF BUSINESS ADMINISTRATION 32
+MASTER OF BUSINESS ADMINISTRATION 30

-MASTER OF HEALTH SCIENCE IN CLINICAL MENTAL HEALTH COUNSELING 36
+MASTER OF HEALTH SCIENCE IN CLINICAL MENTAL HEALTH COUNSELING

-MASTER OF SPORT MANAGEMENT
+MASTER OF SCIENCE IN EXERCISE AND NUTRITION SCIENCES

 MASTER OF EDUCATION IN MATHEMATICS OR SCIENCE (EMPHASIS IN STEM)

-THE COLLEGE DIRECTORY

 THE PRESIDENTS OF CATAWBA COLLEGE

-THE BOARD OF TRUSTEES
+THE BOARD OF TRUSTEES ADMINISTRATIVE OFFICERS

-ADMINISTRATIVE OFFICERS
+ACADEMIC ADMINISTRATION

-ACADEMIC ADMINISTRATIONDEANS AND DEPARTMENT CHAIRS
+DEANS AND DEPARTMENT CHAIRS

 DIRECTORS

-FACULTY
+FACULTY 55

-ADMINISTRATIVE STAFE 64
+ADMINISTRATIVE STAFF 62

 Contact Catawba

 The mailing address is Catawba College, 2300 West Innes Street, Salisbury, NC 28144-2488.

-The telephone number is 704-637-4111.
+The telephone number is 704-637- 4111.
+The toll-free number for the Admissions Office is 1-800-CATAWBA.
+The email address is: admission@catawba.edu and the web address is catawba.edu.